skiedude/evestructures/README.md

 APP_URL= //url of your website for the emails SITE_NAME= //used in disclaimer

-DB_DATABASE_SDE= //name of the sde database you created DB_DATABASE= // 2nd database you created
+DB_DATABASE= // database you created
 DB_USERNAME= // username that has access to both databases DB_PASSWORD= // password for ^ user
 QUEUE_DRIVER= //use database if you intend to use supervisord